Dream City Dispatch: Community Buildings, Designed by GIANT Kids (and Their Families) at Babcock Public Library in Connecticut

 Putnum Race Track imagines a place where spectatorship is part of the experience - because public events are how communities gather.

-A Community Building features a toy park, which is basically saying: “If we want people to show up, we should build places worth showing up for.”
+A Community Building features a fun park: “If we want people to show up, we should build places worth showing up for.”

 A kid-designed city doesn’t separate “play” from “public good.”
 It treats play like a fundamental design requirement.